Elred Kumar: 2012-present: Mixed success and litigation

 Elred Kumar then produced Yaamirukka Bayamey (2014), a horror comedy directed by newcomer Deekay, with an ensemble cast featuring Kreshna, Karunakaran, Rupa Manjari, Oviya and Anaswara Kumar.
 The film opened to positive reviews and became a commercial success, prompting remakes in several other languages.
 The Hindu called the film "a surprisingly well-made 'horror-comedy' that succeeds in continuously exploiting our irrational fear of the unknown even while nudging us to laugh at it...this is a fun summer film and should work regardless of whether one believes in the supernatural or not".
 Likewise Sify wrote, "Yaamirukka Bayamey is something different within the commercial format and provides potent dose of laughs to release the tension built up by the scares", and praised Elred's introduction of director Deekay.
 However, Elred Kumar's next film, Yaan (2014) starring Jiiva and Thulasi Nair, which marked the debut of cinematographer Ravi K. Chandran as a director, became a large commercial failure at the box office.
 The film, which was made on a lavish budget over a period of two years, was heavily criticised upon release.
 Baradwaj Rangan from The Hindu wrote, "Yaan, is a major disappointment", while The Times of India gave 2 out of 5 for the film and wrote, "despite all the colours on screen, this is such a dull, flavourless film, let down by the writing, which is preposterous and uninspiring".
 After release, Elred Kumar heavily criticised Chandran and threatened to file legal action after it was reported that the film was plagiarised from Midnight Express (1978).

 He then planned to make multiple films in nominal budget and planned film with Bobby Simha in the lead, which was Ko 2, directed by Sarath Mandava.
 Veera and Deekay's second film, Kavalai Vendam, all three films got a decent opening with profit venture in the overall revenue.
-He's now planned a Pan-Indian project with National Award-winning director Mr.Vetrimaaran, which is now in its pre-production stage.
+He has planned a Pan-Indian project with National Award-winning director Mr.Vetrimaaran, which is now in its pre-production stage.